theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 to the bottom of our `/etc/network/interfaces` file to make sure this second connection got initialised.
 We were fortunate that our IT department assigned a static IP address to this device.
 (Note: if you do need enterprise WiFi try `sudo apt install network-manager` (you'll want it later anyway) and follow [these instructions](https://askubuntu.com/a/839763)).

-### Enable SSH
-[Enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) access, and you should then be able to get into your Pi by typing `ssh pi@[PI'S IP ADDRESS HERE` in the console.
-The default password is `raspberry`.

-### Swap the SD cards
-At this point you should be in a position to put the SD card currently in the external Raspberry Pi into your robot.
-Turn off the robot first.
-The OT website has a [guide](https://support.opentrons.com/en/articles/1841108-changing-sd-card-in-ot-2) on how to do this which you can follow.
-I have a slightly different model of robot, and perhaps as a result I found it easier to remove the bolts holding the Raspberry Pi board to the back of the robot so it was loose enough to access the SD card.

-If you are going for a wired connection you will now want to plug the USB to ethernet adapter into one of the robots internal USB ports.
-Then turn the whole thing on.

 ## Make robot-specific customizations
 ### SSH into your robot